donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Scrying Spells.md

 ## Psychometry
 Target: 1–3

 The GM answers SL yes or no questions about an object.
+No more than five questions can be asked.
 ## Project Image
 Target: 3–4